Skip to main content

 1. Always practice good hygiene.

-This is a big part of taking care of yourself and preventing complications and infections.
-You’ll want to follow some basic hygiene rules like not directly handling your catheter tube (the part that you insert into your body), which helps prevent hand contamination.
-Plus, you’ll always want to wash your hands or use an alcohol-based hand sanitizer gel prior to self-cathing.
+This is a big part of caring for yourself and preventing complications and infections.
+You’ll want to follow basic hygiene rules, like not directly handling your catheter tube (the part you insert into your body), to help prevent hand contamination.
+Plus, you’ll always want to wash your hands or use an alcohol-based hand sanitizer gel before self-cathing.

-180 Medical can provide more detailed information for learning how to self-catheterize hygienically after your spinal cord injury, including instructional DVDs, booklets, and online step-by-step instructions at howtocath.com.
+180 Medical can provide more detailed information on how to self-catheterize hygienically after your spinal cord injury, including our online step-by-step instructions at HowToCath.com.

 2. Use your clothes or other adaptive tools to aid you if you have limited hand dexterity.

-When you’re dealing with limited limb mobility or hand function, you can use adaptive tools or even features of your clothing to help you self-catheterize.
+When you have limited limb mobility or hand function, you can use adaptive tools or even features of your clothing to help you self-catheterize.

 For example, if you’re a male with limited hand dexterity, try using the elastic waistband of your underwear to secure your penis as you self-cath.
 Alternatively, you may try cathing from the top of your pants instead of fighting with your zipper.